 Driving Directions from Nearest Town or Landmark

-From Provincial Highway 3, drive south from Burmis on Secondary Highway 507, then south on Secondary Highway 774 to Castle River Bridge Provincial Recreation Area.
+From Provincial Highway 3, drive south from Burmis on Secondary Highway 507, then south on Secondary Highway 774 to Castle River Bridge Recreation Area.
 This is the best base point for exploring the river upstream towards Waterton Lakes National Park, or downstream to the Secondary Highway 507 bridge crossing.

 Boat Access Locations

 Put-in where Secondary Highway 774 crosses the river, just south of Castle River Bridge Provincial Recreation Area.
-Continue the Class II paddle 7 km north to Castle Falls Provincial Recreation Area, a short drive north from Castle River Bridge Provincial Recreation Area.
+Continue the Class II paddle 7 km north to Castle Falls Recreation Area, a short drive north from Castle River Bridge Recreation Area.

-The lower river paddling run starts below the falls at Castle Falls Provincial Recreation Area and continues for 20 km of Class II water to the take-out just past the high bridge carrying Secondary Highway 507 across the river.
+The lower river paddling run starts below the falls at Castle Falls Recreation Area and continues for 20 km of Class II water to the take-out just past the high bridge carrying Secondary Highway 507 across the river.

 Fishing Access Highlights